Fujifilm X-A1 vs X100T

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - More compact: Is smaller (117x67mm vs 127x74mm) and thus needs less room in the bag.

 - More heavily discounted: Has been on the market for longer (launched in September 2013).

-Arguments in favor of the Fujifilm X100T:
+Advantages of the Fujifilm X100T:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Ready to shoot: Has an integrated lens, whereas the X-A1 necessitates an extra lens.